SysBio-FAIRPlex/authpilot/federated_search/README.md

 ## Run app
 1. Ensure you have run the setup section above.
-2. Run `docker compose up --build -d`
+2. Run `docker compose up --build --force-recreate -d`
 3. Visit `localhost:8000/docs` for the swagger UI
-4. If at any time you want to reset the database, stop the containers with `docker compose down`, re-run `./init_dbs.sh` script and rerun `docker compose up --build -d`
+4. If at any time you want to reset the database, stop the containers with `docker compose down`, re-run `./init_dbs.sh` script and rerun `docker compose up --build --force-recreate -d`

 ## Run tests
 1. Ensure you have run the setup section above.